com-480-data-visualization/com-480-project-xiaozu/README.md

 ### 2.3 Exploratory Data Analysis
 Our data analysis contains three parts.
 For each part, we build related tables by Pandas that include the figures for our objectives, and we show some examples in [Pre-analysis.ipynb](https://github.com/com-480-data-visualization/com-480-project-xiaozu/blob/milestone-1/src/data-analysis/Pre-analysis.ipynb).
 - **Show the changes in the number of course enrollments over the years**, i.e., for each course; we compare the number of students in different years to show the popularity trend of each course.
-For instance, the "Image processing I" course is becoming rapidly increasing popular among students while fewer students are taking "Cryptography and Security" over recent years.
+For instance, the "Image processing I" course is becoming increasing popular among students while fewer students are taking "Cryptography and Security" over recent years.
 <p align="center">
  <img src="/src/images/da1.jpg" width="400px" />
 </p>